VarunBarad/varunbarad.github.io/_posts/2023-07-21-movie-rating-system.md

 ## 4.5 (🎖️)

-- This move was so good that I want to buy a copy of it.
+- This movie was so good that I want to buy a copy of it.
 - I would sit my friends down and watch this movie again with them.

 ## 5 (🎬)